Sam9875/Egocentric-VIsion-/(Understanding_Code)README.txt

 It provides:
 - Model comparisons
 - Config differences across the 6 runs
-- Visual examples from the extension
+- we used the graphs to compare the results (mentioned in the report)
 - Explanation of how we finalized query-answer pairs
-- the model we used is mentioned in the report but can also be checked at extension2 file
+- The model we used is mentioned in the report, but can also be checked in the extension2 file